smhillin/intro_to_kubernetes/spinup_aws_k8_cluster.md

 ## Worker Node Initialization

-Run the commands below on all the worker nodes.
+Run the commands below on all the worker nodes after installing Docker and Kubernetes.

 ### Sign in as Root